thinks/poisson-disk-sampling/README.md

 ## Tests

 The tests for this distribution are written in the [Catch2](https://github.com/catchorg/Catch2) framework.
-A snapshot of the [single header](https://github.com/thinks/poisson-disk-sampling/blob/master/test/catch2/catch.hpp) version of Catch2 is included in this repository.
+The Catch2 framework is included as a [submodule](https://github.com/thinks/poisson-disk-sampling/blob/master/test/external/Catch2) in this repository.

 Running the tests using [CTest](https://cmake.org/home/) is simple.
 In a terminal do the following (and similar for `Debug`):
 ```bash